-Allegations made against fellow pupils (Peer on Peer Abuse)
+Allegations made against fellow pupils (child on child abuse)

 Children can abuse other children.
-This is generally referred to as 'peer on peer abuse' and is most likely to include, but may not be limited to:
+This is generally referred to as ' child on child abuse' and can take place inside or outside of school.
+It is most likely to include, but may not be limited to:

-- Bullying (including cyberbullying) - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - Sexual violence, such as rape, assault by penetration and sexual assault - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse

-- 'Upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - Sexting (also known as youth produced sexual imagery) - Initiation/hazing type violence and rituals.
+- Bullying (including cyberbullying, prejudice based or discriminatory bullying) - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - Sexual violence, such as rape, assault by penetration and sexual assault - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse - 'Upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - Consensual or non-consensual sharing of nude or semi- nude images and or videos - Causing someone to engage in sexual activity without consent - Initiation/hazing type violence and rituals.

-All staff must be clear as to the school's policy and procedures with regard to peer on peer abuse and recognise that children are capable of abusing their peers which must be dealt with promptly.
-In most instances, the conduct of students towards each other will be covered by the school's Behaviour and Discipline Policy.
+All staff must be clear as to the school's policy and procedures with regard to child on child abuse and recognise that children are capable of abusing their peers which must be dealt with promptly.
+In most instances, the conduct of pupils towards each other will be covered by the school's Behaviour and Discipline Policy.
 Some allegations may be of such a serious nature that they may raise safeguarding concerns.
 These allegations are most likely to include: physical abuse, emotional abuse, sexual abuse and sexual exploitation.
 The school's approach to sexting is that the use or distribution of any illegal material will not be tolerated.
 Neither will cyber bullying.
 It is a particularly pernicious form of bullying because it is so pervasive and anonymous and the victim can be targeted at any time or place.